Campus Improvement Plan

 Strategy 2: CSA 8th grade students will visit local universities, SBISD high schools, and the Guthrie Center.

-Strategy 3: CSA will increase the number of students who take high school credit courses in middle school by adding additional CTE courses, such as General Employability and Foundations of Computer Science.
+Strategy 3: CSA will increase the number of students who take high school credit courses in middle school by adding additional CTE courses, such as General Employability and Principles of Information Technology.

 Performance Objective 4 - STUDENT ATTENDANCE